Maurizio-dot/Maurizio-dot1/README.md

 ___

 ### Project phases 2 and 3: identifying missing data properties to create new RDF triples
-The objectives of the second phase of our project are as follows:
+The objectives of these phases are as follows:
 + **Identifying Missing Data Properties of the Artwork**;
 + **Employing Different Approaches with LLM to Retrieve Information**;
 + **Searching for the IRIs (Internationalized Resource Identifiers) of the Missing Properties**;